TinyTapeout/tinytapeout-06/projects/tt_um_fstolzcode/docs/info.md

 ## Number Representation

 This project uses the Zuse Z3 floating point format, but without using hidden digits.
-All floats must be normalized, meaning the mantissa must be within 1.0 to 1.99999...
-The mantissa is 15 bits long, but the MSB must always be 1.
+All floats must be normalized, meaning the mantissa must be within 1.0 to 1.99999.
+The mantissa is 15 bits long, the msb must always be 1 to comply with the previously mentioned normalization (normally, this digit is hidden and used implicitly, but not in this design).

-A number is represented via: +/- 1.x * 2 ^ e.
-E is the exponent: A signed 7 bit number!
+A number is represented via: `+/- x * 2 ^ e`.
 The sign is represented by a single bit (1 = positive, 0 = negative).
 X is the mantissa.
+E is the exponent: A signed 7 bit number!

 In order to convert a decimal number, for example, 42.24 to the Z3 format perform the following steps:
 1. The number is positive, so the sign bit is 1. s = 1
 2. Convert the integer part to binary.
 42 = 101010
 3. The highest bit is in position 5 (counting from 0).
-Thus, e = 5 -> 2^5
+Thus, e = 5
 4. Now convert the fractional part to binary:

 0.24 * 2 = 0.48 (0)